aary/sharp/Overload/README.md

 ### Performance

 This utility has no runtime performance hit.
 The overload dispatching is done at compile time and the empty base optimizations are applied everywhere.
+The size of overloaded functor instances is also just a single byte when no captures are done.
+The memory cost for functions however is a single pointer for each function.

 However, there is a non trivial O(n) template instantiation overhead, where n are the number of functions or functors passed to the utility.